In 2020, the entire world became reliant on technology to stay connected. Here are some eye-opening stats to prove it…

 COVID-19 has completely changed the workplace climate.
 With so many people working from home, we’ve seen lounges turn into offices, and bedrooms used as conference rooms.
 This has greatly affected the way we communicate.

-In the US, 42% of the labor force is now working from home full-time.
+In the US, 42% of the labor force was working from home full-time in summer 2020.
 That’s almost half the working population forsaking face-to-face meetings for new technologies in order to connect with clients, customers, and colleagues.

 The working from home trend isn’t likely to end soon, either.
 This will bring about new opportunities for businesses, but also some challenges.